 I found a good trailer on Night Crossing here.

 “Tired of superheroes and special effects?
 Weary of ear-damaging noise levels and gore-fests?
 Had it with bumbling parents and their smart mouth kids?
 Rent “Night Crossing,” the 1982 Disney release based on the true story of two families who escaped from East Germany in 1979 in a homemade hot air balloon.

 Night Crossing opens with three families — the Kellers, the Strelzyks and the Wetzels — all of whom are close friends.
 When the Keller’s oldest son, Lukas, is killed trying to escape to the west, his family is destroyed by his death and the cruel treatment of the survivors by the secret police, or Stasi.
 (The violence here is brief, but disturbing.
 We see and hear as Lukas is torn apart by automatic machine gun fire from weapons imbedded in the border fence.
 Be prepared.
 This is the only such scene.)
 The other two families realize that they can no longer live as prisoners in their own land.
 They resolve to escape.

 Inspiring Theme: Holding out hope for freedom for your family, going against the odds to secure liberty for your posterity.
 This true story is incredibly inspiring and one that should be watched and discussed with older children.
 Truly remarkable.

 WORTH WATCHING AND DISCUSSING in light of many of the things that are currently happening in America.

 I found it available on Amazon for as low as $4.39 (used) or ask your local library to put it on their shelf.

-No need to go all out for a movie night – all a family really needs is love, snuggled close side-by-side, and quality time.
+No need to go all out for movies – all a family really needs is love, snuggled close side-by-side, and quality time.
 If you have tickets, pizza, popcorn, and hot chocolate to make it memorable, great, but enjoy these years, for they fly by way too fast!